VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The numbers in the diagram correspond to the following steps:

-1. The UI sends a command to register X and Y onto conference #157.
+1. The UI sends a command to register attendees X and Y onto conference
+   #157.
 The command is routed to a new **Order** aggregate.
 2. The **Order** aggregate invokes a method on a **Conference Seats Availability** aggregate.
 3. The **Conference Seats Availability** aggregate with an ID of 157 is